tkm-devil/EnergyEfficiencyProject/README.md

 cd EnergyEfficiencyProject
 ```

-2. Create a Virtual Environment and Activate it:
+2. Create a virtual environment and activate it:

 ```
 python -m venv env